dregmi08/cse15l-lab-reports/week1labreport.md

 ---
 ![Image](Screen Shot 2023-01-15 at 10.58.11 PM.png)

 Since I am using a Macbook, I did not need to install git for Windows.
+However, to do so, you can go [here](https://gitforwindows.org/).
 To remotely connect, first open a new terminal, which you can do by selecting "Terminal" -> New Terminal in the toolbar at the top of your screen.
 You can also click towards the bottom of the VSCode screen and drag up.

 __Step 4__ : Using ssh and Logging in
 ---